matthewd98/RestApiGuidelines/README.md

 ## 4- Optimistic Concurrency Control with Etags

 Servers should always return an ETag in the response to a GET request.
 If a server supports ETags it must also honor the If-Match header on PUT and PATCH requests.
 Servers which support ETags should also support If-None-Match for GET or HEAD methods.

+## 5- Pagination

+Endpoints returning a collection of results should always include paging to limit the amount of data in the response.
+There are 2 pagination schemes: (1) cursor and (2) offset.